iorchard/burrito_docs/source/install/install.rst

 The Storage installation step implements the following tasks.

 * Install kubernetes csi driver for the defined storage backends.
-* Create storageclasses for the defined storage backends.
+* Create storage classes for the defined storage backends.

 Prerequisite for powerflex backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^